Davsan88/guidesAndNotes/React/react-useEffect()-guide.md

    - Add all state and props used in the effect to the dependency array.
    - React will warn you in strict mode if you forget this.

+2. **Use Cleanup Functions**:
+   - For effects like event listeners, timers, or subscriptions, always clean up to avoid memory leaks.